Can I Save My Chats In Snapchat? The App's Latest Feature Is Making It Possible

 If you ever want to switch back to having your messages disappear right after reading them, you can follow the same steps, but when you’re in “Delete Chats,” choose “After Viewing.”

-The process to keep the messages in Chats around indefinitely is also pretty simple, but it is slightly tedious because you can’t save entire Chats with the press of a button.
-In order to save messages line by line in a Chat, all you need to do is tap on the message in the Chat — either sent by you or the person you’re talking with — and hold it down until your screen shows three options: “Save in Chat,” “Copy,” or “Delete.”
+The process to keep the messages in Chats around indefinitely is also pretty simple, but it's also slightly tedious because you can’t save entire Snapchat messages with the tap of a button.
+In order to save Snapchat messages line by line in a Chat, all you need to do is tap on the message in the Chat — either sent by you or the person you’re talking with — and hold it down until your screen shows three options: “Save in Chat,” “Copy,” or “Delete.”
 To keep the message, choose “Save in Chat,” and then that specific message will have a gray background, which means it will stay in your Chat indefinitely.
 Both you and the person you’re chatting with will be able to see it as a saved message in your Chat.

-When you no longer want to keep a message saved, all you need to do is reverse your action.
-Hold down the saved message in the Chat and choose “Unsave in Chat.”
-It will then no longer be highlighted in gray, which means it will disappear for you and your Chat partner when its viewing time is up.
-You can’t prevent someone from unsaving a message on their end, but you can save messages as long as you like if you initiate the action.
+When you no longer want to keep a message saved, all you need to do is reverse what you just did: Hold down the saved message in the Chat and then choose “Unsave in Chat” when the option comes up.
+The gray background will go away, which means it will disappear for you and your Chat partner when the viewing time is up.
+You can’t prevent someone from un-saving a message on their end, but you can save messages as long as you like if you initiate the action.

 Snapchat has come a long way from the screenshot method of saving Chats, but you can still use the OG method if you want to.
 Just remember, your Chat partner will be alerted when you take a screenshot of a message or a Snap — and screenshots are forever.

 This article was originally published on